 and easy users interface.
 Through years of hands-on experience, Edraw has introduced many improvements and new technologies to its new generation of the flowchart program

 .
-You will experience a much easier and smarter way for making flowchart.
+You will experience a much easier and smarter way of making flowchart.

 If you want to make flowchart from examples, you can click Flowchart Example Center to view and download more examples.
 If you need to export the flowchart to other formats, you can click Export Flowchart to Excel, Word, or Powerpoint.

 You may also want to read Create Flowchart for Document Management, Use Flowchart to Manage Projects, and Create Resignation Process Flowchart.